Profile information

 Hi, we are Claudia and Bart.
 We moved to our farm in 2022, at the time the land was mostly completely overgrown by decades of no maintenance.
 Our land is around 30 hectares of which roughly ¾ is forest with many cork trees and strawberry trees.
 The forest has some nice walking trails.

-Even though a lot of work has been done to clean up and develop the land in the almost 3 years we have been here we still have plenty of new projects on the to-do list.
-A lot of the work that has been done already has been related to water management as water is a precious resource here with the little rain we get.
-Still there is more work to do to keep improving more areas of the land to retain more water.
+Even though a lot of work has been done to clean up and develop the land in the almost 3 years we have been here we still have plenty on the to-do list.
+A lot of the tasks that has been done already has been related to water management as water is a precious resource here with the little rain we get.
+Still there is more tasks to do to keep improving more areas of the land to retain more water.
+Bart has studied permaculture.
+With everything we do on the land we have permaculture principles in mind.

 We have a modest veg garden established which we are increasing in size this year, and there are already quite a few established fruit trees in the garden giving us different fruits all year around.
 This year we are looking to make a big extension of the orchard with some 20+ new fruit trees.

-A lot of the work outside is quite physical.
-You will work with a lot of different tools and you might get a few blisters along the way, a bit of muscle pain at times isn't uncommon if you aren't used to physical work.
+Working outside will be physically heavy at times, you will likely be tired at the end of the day.
+You might help out with a lot of different tools and you might get a few blisters along the way, a bit of muscle pain at times isn't uncommon if you aren't used to physical tasks.
 You need to be OK with these things.

 The minimum stay for a volunteer is 4 weeks (no exceptions sorry), longer stays are definitely possible and encouraged.